HichTala/draw2/README.md

 trained to detect _Yu-Gi-Oh!_ cards in all types of images, and in particular in dueling images.

 With this new version, **DRAW 2** goes beyond its predecessor.
 It’s more accurate, more robust, and way easier to use.
-It now includes an [OBS plugin](https://github.com/HichTala/draw2-obsplugin) that lets users seamlessly integrate the detector directly into their live streams or recorded videos; and those **without any particular technical skills**.
+It now includes a [plugin for OBS](https://github.com/HichTala/draw2-plugin) that lets users seamlessly integrate the detector directly into their live streams or recorded videos; and those **without any particular technical skills**.
 The plugin can display detected cards in real time for an enhanced viewing experience.
+(this a third party plugin for OBS Studio.
+It is not affiliated with or endorsed by the OBS Project)

 Other works exist (see [Related Works](#div-aligncenterrelated-worksdiv)) but none is capable of recognizing cards during a duel.